andreabonvini/Notes/Advanced_Signals/Cerutti.md

   Source:[A Really Friendly Guide For Wavelets](https://www.cs.unm.edu/~williams/cs530/arfgtw.pdf)

   It is well known from Fourier theory that a signal can be expressed as the sum of a, possibly infinite, series of sines and cosines.
 This sum is also referred to as a Fourier expansion.
 The big disadvantage of a Fourier expansion however is that it has only frequency resolution and no time resolution.
 This means that although we might be able to determine all the frequencies present in a signal, we do not know when they are present.
-To overcome this problem in the past decades several solutions have been developed which are more or less able to represent a signal in the time and frequency domain at the same time.
+To overcome this problem  several solutions have been developed which are more or less able to represent a signal in the time and frequency domain at the same time.

   The idea behind these time-frequency joint representations is to cut the signal of interest into several parts and then analyze the parts separately.
 It is clear that analyzing a signal this way will give more information about the when and where of different frequency components, but it leads to a fundamental problem as well: how to cut the signal?
   Suppose that we want to know exactly all the frequency components present at a certain moment in time.
 We cut out only this very short time window using a *Dirac pulse*, transform it to the frequency domain and … something is very wrong.
   The problem here is that cutting the signal corresponds to a convolution between the signal and the cutting window.
   Since convolution in the time domain is identical to multiplication in the frequency domain and since the Fourier transform of a Dirac pulse contains all possible frequencies the frequency components of the signal will be smeared out all over the frequency axis.
 In fact this situation is the opposite of the standard Fourier transform since we now have time resolution but no frequency resolution whatsoever.

-  The *wavelet transform* or *wavelet analysis* is probably the most recent (*remember that this was written in 1999) solution* to overcome the shortcomings of the Fourier transform.
+  The *wavelet transform* or *wavelet analysis* is probably the most recent (`this was written in 1999`) solution to overcome the shortcomings of the Fourier transform.
 In wavelet analysis the use of a fully scalable modulated window solves the signal-cutting problem.
 The window is shifted along the signal and for every position the spectrum is calculated.
 Then this process is repeated many times with a slightly shorter (or longer) window for every new cycle.
 In the end the result will be a collection of time-frequency representations of the signal, all with different resolutions.

   - *Continuous Wavelet Transform:*